atharvawange/Note/README.md

 **1. Post Page:**

-This page allows all users to share notes in the form of text or images.
-This feature promotes collaborative learning and ensures that students can contribute their own resources.
+**This page allows all users to share notes in the form of text or images.
+This feature promotes collaborative learning and ensures that students can contribute their own resources.**
 **2. Notes Page:**

-Accessible only by authenticated users (teachers), this page enables teachers to upload and share notes in PDF format.
-This ensures that authoritative and accurate notes are easily accessible to all students, helping to standardize the quality of study materials.
+**Accessible only by authenticated users (teachers), this page enables teachers to upload and share notes in PDF format.
+This ensures that authoritative and accurate notes are easily accessible to all students, helping to standardize the quality of study materials.**

 **3. Chatbot Page:**

-This page features a chatbot that allows users to search for any study-related topic.
-The chatbot can provide quick answers and direct users to relevant notes, enhancing the usability of the platform and supporting self-directed learning.
+**This page features a chatbot that allows users to search for any study-related topic.
+The chatbot can provide quick answers and direct users to relevant notes, enhancing the usability of the platform and supporting self-directed learning.**

 **4. Addressing the Need:**

-This project addresses a clear need for an organized and efficient method of sharing study notes.
+**This project addresses a clear need for an organized and efficient method of sharing study notes.
 By providing a centralized platform, it reduces the workload for teachers who no longer need to distribute notes through less efficient means.
-For students, it offers an easily accessible repository of study materials, helping them to study more effectively and collaboratively.
+For students, it offers an easily accessible repository of study materials, helping them to study more effectively and collaboratively.**

 **5. Purpose and Functionality :**

-  The purpose of this project is to simplify the distribution and access of study notes.
-The basic functionalities of the platform—posting notes, sharing PDFs, and searching topics via a chatbot—are all directly mapped to the problem statement.
-These features ensure that the platform meets the needs of both students and teachers, providing a comprehensive solution to the problem of study note sharing.
-By integrating these functionalities, the project offers a practical and scalable solution to enhance the educational experience for both students and teachers.
+ ** The purpose of this project is to simplify the distribution and access of study notes.
+The basic functionalities of the platform posting notes, sharing PDFs, and searching topics via a chatbot are all directly mapped to the problem statement.
+These features ensure that the platform meets the needs of both students and teachers, providing a comprehensive solution to the problem of study note sharing By integrating these functionalities, the project offers a practical and scalable solution to enhance the educational experience for both students and teachers.**

 # Team Members' Contribution :